ValMobile/RealisticSurvival-Wiki/pages/Editing-Config-Files.md

 `int`
 - Represents an integer value
 - Possible range of values is -2,147,483,648 to 2,147,483,647.
   Setting an integer to a value less than the minimum value results in the integer becoming positive.
 Conversely, setting an integer to a value greater than the maximum value results in the integer becoming negative.
-- The takeaway is here to never set an integer value to an extremely large positive or negative value as that can cause unintended consequences.
+- The takeaway is here to never set an integer value to an extremely high positive or negative value as that can cause unintended consequences.
 - Ex: `-1`, `0`, `4`

 `double`